Pension Bible

 Annuity purchase

 You use some or all of your pot to buy a guaranteed income for life from an insurance company.
 The annuity rate depends on your age, health, pot size, and prevailing interest rates.
-In 2025/26, a healthy 65-year-old might get roughly 5.5-6.5% on a level annuity (no inflation protection) — meaning a £100,000 pot buys £5,500-£6,500/year for life.
+In May 2026, published market examples for a healthy 65-year-old were around 7.9% on a single-life level annuity with no guarantee — meaning a £100,000 pot indicated around £7,900/year before tax.

-Annuities fell out of favour after the 2015 pension freedoms removed the requirement to buy one, but they've become more attractive as interest rates have risen.
-For people who want certainty and worry about longevity risk, an annuity covering essential expenses — with the rest in drawdown — is a reasonable hybrid strategy.
-See our annuity calculator for current indicative rates.
+Annuities fell out of favour after the 2015 pension freedoms removed the requirement to buy one, but higher interest rates have made them more visible again.
+Some retirees compare a guaranteed-income floor with flexible drawdown.
+See our annuity rates UK page and annuity calculator for current indicative examples.

 Annual allowance considerations